 Lastly, 24 Karat Gold is 24 parts of 24 parts gold.
 24K Gold isn’t used to make jewelry for numerous reasons.
 Ranging from 24k gold being extremely soft to being extremely expensive.
 24k gold is not worth the trouble as it can’t hold any shape for long.

-When using 24 karat gold there is of course a chance for scratching which makes this pure form of gold very un-enticing to look at.
-24k gold however has an extremely bright yellow gold color, the brightness hits your eyes in a harmful manner and hence isn’t something that is looked out for by buyers.
+When using 24-karat gold there is of course a chance for scratching which makes this pure form of gold very un-enticing to look at.
+24k gold, however, has an extremely bright yellow gold color, the brightness hits your eyes in a harmful manner and hence isn’t something that is looked out for by buyers.

 24k gold isn’t preferred as an optimal choice in jewelry making.

 Now, given all this discussion regarding the purity of Gold, we believe the most important question that has popped into your head is which is the best karat of gold for an engagement ring.
-Well, if we are to suggest a karat of gold that is the best for engagement it would be 14K Gold, because how it is just the perfect mix match of all the categories.
+Well, if we are to suggest a karat of gold that is the best for engagement it would be 14K Gold, because it is just the perfect mix match of all the categories.

 It also fits the budget, it isn’t as impure as 10K Gold nor is it extremely expensive, and also less durable than 18K Gold.
 Hence it is the Karat of Gold that would fit everyone’s budget and yes would be a great choice too.

-So how did you like this guide ” Difference Between 1ok, 14k, 18k, and 24k Gold “, please comment your thoughts.
+So how did you like this guide ” Difference Between 1ok, 14k, 18k, and 24k Gold “, please comment with your thoughts.
 We believe that buying gold is a tedious process given how much research goes into the process, and this is not just for rings but if you’re purchasing gold for any purpose it would be the same.
 Hence, we suggest you take your time and make a well-thought-out choice.